adikulkarni11/ML-Climate-Project-Template-Fall2022/journal.md

 The project is divided into two main phases:
 - Observing Trends in various countries CO2 emissions over time (1990-2020) and analyse climate policies to uncover trends and ties.
 - Predict future emission data (2021,2022 and 2050) and inspect course.

+### 10/31/22

+Currently, I have been able to acquire emission data from 56 different countries.
+Speicifically, each of these countries have emission data from the year 1990 to 2020.
+Further, I have generated charts of several of these countries which will benefit when I case study certain regions of the globe.
+For instance, I have already been able to compare climate change laws of countries such as Denmark and United States to observe patterns.

+The next steps is a deep analysis of this law and emission relationship.